whitney227/News-Ruse/README.md

 # News-Ruse
-A web application created with Mongoose and Cherrio that scrapes news articles from the HuffPost.
+A web application created with Mongoose and Cherrio that scrapes news articles from the Daily Skimm.